oliviergimenez/my_website/content/talks/workshop.md

 weight = 8

 +++

+July 12-13, 2023.
+Workshop on Bayesian capture-recapture inference with hidden Markov models in R and Nimble for the [València International Bayesian Analysis Summer School](http://vabar.es/).
+Slides, worksheets and video recordings freely available from [dedicated website](https://oliviergimenez.github.io/bayesian-hmm-cr-workshop-valencia/).

+June 1-2, 2023.
+Quantitative methods for population dynamics: A two-day workshop with R. All material available from [dedicated website](https://oliviergimenez.github.io/popdyn-workshop/).

+May 16, 2023.
+Workshop on estimating (wolf) occupancy with R for the [Wolves Across Borders conference](https://www.wolvesacrossborders.com/).
+All material available from [dedicated website](https://oliviergimenez.github.io/occupancy-workshop/).

 June 26, 2022.
 Workshop on Bayesian capture-recapture inference with hidden Markov models, R and Nimble for the [ISEC2022 conference](https://www.isec2022.org/workshop-4/).
 All material available from [dedicated website](https://oliviergimenez.github.io/hmm-cr-nimble-isec2022-workshop/).